 - > Grid Mode: Determines whether to adopt the grid settings from the current Editor or to allow Custom grid settings. - > Custom Grid: Exclusive beat grid resolution and beat grid subdivision settings (see section 3.1.2) for the quantize function.

-Humanize: Amount of randomness added to the quantize function, with the intention of mimicking human imperfection.

-beat grid for the guantization function.
+Humanize: Amount of randomness added to the quantize function, beat grid for the guantization function.

 Start Amount: Amount of quantization applied to each selected event's start position.